-Despite these powerful approximation guarantees, they fall short in scenarios where neural networks are required to satisfy hard constraints, such as physical laws or safety requirements.
-These theorems ensure that a neural network can approximate a target function arbitrarily closely but do not guarantee that the approximation will adhere to necessary constraints.
-Consequently, even if the target function inherently satisfies specific hard constraints, the neural network approximator might violate them--especially in regions where the target function barely meets the constraints.
+Despite these powerful approximation guarantees, they fall short when neural networks are required to satisfy hard constraints, such as physical laws or safety requirements.
+These theorems ensure that a neural network can approximate a target function arbitrarily closely but do not guarantee adherence to necessary constraints.
+Consequently, even if the target function satisfies specific hard constraints, the neural network approximator might violate them---especially in regions where the target function barely meets the constraints.
 This shortcoming is particularly problematic for applications that demand strict compliance with non-negotiable domain-specific rules.
 Therefore, ensuring that neural networks can both approximate target functions accurately and rigorously satisfy hard constraints remains a critical challenge for their deployment in practical applications.